 - No medical side effects that are typically caused by medical/surgical interventions.
-Epidural for instance, stops the release of oxytocin hormones that help in aiding contractions, as a result length of labor increases, increasing chances of “failure to progress” or “vacuum or forcep delivery”.
+Epidural for instance, stops the release of oxytocin hormones that help in aiding contractions, as a result length of labor increases, increasing chances of “failure to progress” or “vacuum or forceps delivery”.
 Numbing spine using epidurals may cause long term side effects including back pain

 - Speedy recovery for mother, thereby aiding better breastfeeding initiation rates

 - Autonomy, and a sense of control over the birthing process.
 Birth can be an empowering situation than one one where there is no control

 - Freedom to choose laboring positions.
 The mother can labor in any position and is not constrained by wires and tubes.
 It reduces labor pain too.
 Being in one position (lying down) during labor can decrease the chances of contractions.
 Labor enabling positions like squatting take the help of gravity to reduce pressure on the birthing mother

 - Allowed to eat and drink freely during labor.
 This increases energy levels and helps sustain mother during labor.
 This is not possible in C-section.
 C-section is a major abdominal surgery and all surgeries are performed on an empty stomach to prevent aspiration of food contents into the lungs during the anesthetized state

 - Natural birth kicks off breastfeeding immediately.
 Medications or intervention in natural birth can disrupt early establishment of breastfeeding

 - Natural childbirth keeps the child healthier.
 Passing of baby through the birth canal during natural birth ensures the contact of baby with healthy bacteria (microbiome) which in turn helps develop a strong immune system